MetalHexx/TeensyROM-UI/README.md

 - Make a USB connection between the computer and the micro-SD

 ## Quick Start
-- Firstly, ensure your have your TeensyROM SD/USB storage filled with some games and sids.
+- Firstly, ensure your have your TeensyROM SD/USB storage filled with some games and SIDs.
-  - See the help guides below for how to install HVSC and OneLoad64.
-  - They're not required but highly recommended.
-You will get a lot of cool information about SID music, composers and game previews
+  - HVSC and OneLoad64 are highly recommended to maximize the UI experience.
+See the Help Guides below.
 - Execute TeensyRom.Ui.exe
 - You will get a Windows Defender / SmartScreen warning.
 - Click "More Info" --> "Run anyway"